On perpetuities with light tails: Preliminaries

 provided that the above expectations exist (even if infinite valued). \end{thm} Assume that $X$ and $Y$ are random variables defined on the same probability space.
 Let $F_X$ and $F_Y$ denote the cumulative distribution function (CDF) of $X$ and $Y$, respectively.
 Define $\underline{F}(x,y)=(F_X(x)+F_Y(y)-1)_+$ and $\overline{F}(x,y)=\min\{F_X(x),F_Y(y)\}$.
 It is clear that $\underline{F}$ and $\overline{F}$ are two dimensional cumulative distribution functions.
 Moreover, $\underline{F}$ and $\overline{F}$ have the same marginal distributions and for any $F$ with the same marginals one has (Fr\'{e}chet–-Hoeffding bounds)

-We say that a vector $(X,Y)\sim F$ is \emph{comonotonic} if $F=\overline{F}$ and that it is \emph{countermonotonic} if $F=\underline{F}$.
+{If a random variable or vector $X$ has a CDF $F$, we will write $X\stackrel{d}{\sim}F$.} We say that a vector $(X,Y){\stackrel{d}{\sim}} F$ is \emph{comonotonic} if $F=\overline{F}$ and that it is \emph{countermonotonic} if $F=\underline{F}$.
 Thus, Theorem \ref{Camb} implies that comonotonic (countermonotonic) random vectors are maximal (minimal) with respect to the supermodular order.
 For a CDF $F$ define for $x\in[0,1]$,

 It is known that if $U$ is uniformly distributed on $[0,1]$, then

 and

 We say that the pair $(X,Y)$ is \emph{positively quadrant dependent} (\cite{L66, KS89}) if